nodeshift/nodejs-reference-architecture/docs/development/testing.md

 Many users will want a library providing _stubs, spies and mocks_ to aid isolation when writing unit tests.

-- [Sinon][]: the most popular stub, spy and mock library; mature
+- [sinon][]: the most popular stub, spy and mock library; mature
-- [Testdouble][]: a full-featured library with the ability to mock at the module level
+- [testdouble][]: a full-featured library with the ability to mock at the module level

 Both of the above have their own plugin ecosystems.